 Definition of Frame Story

-There are several examples of this technique used by Marry Shelley in her novel, Frankenstein Marry Shelley.
+There are several examples of this technique used by Marry Shelley in her novel, Frankenstein.
 She has given multiple framed stories in this novel.
-For example, Robert Walton describes a story – told by Frankenstein, in his letters that he writes to his sister.
-Frankenstein’s story contains story of creature and creature’s story briefly contains a story of the family among which he has been living.
+For example, Robert Walton describes a story – told by Frankenstein, – in his letters that he writes to his sister.
+Frankenstein’s story contains the tale of a creature, and the creature’s story briefly contains the story of the family with which he has been living.

-In the film, Inception, Leonardo Dicaprio enters into dream of Cillian Murphy to embed an idea into his subconscious.
+In the film, Inception, Leonardo DiCaprio enters into a dream of Cillian Murphy to embed an idea into his subconscious.
 Leonardo puts him to sleep in a dream, following him to a second layer of dream that soon gives way to another dream.
-In the innermost dream, Leonardo is blown out and enters into an endless dream – “limbo” which could last for eternity, but only a few seconds pass in a real world.
-Leonardo, eventually wakes up through layers of dreams, seems like years have passed away, returning to his waking life.
+In the innermost dream, Leonardo is blown out and enters into an endless dream – “limbo” – which could last for eternity, but only a few seconds pass in a real world.
+Leonardo, eventually wakes up through layers of dreams, feeling as though years have passed away, returning to his waking life.

-In the movie, Titanic an elderly woman Rose begins the movie by telling a story of her voyage in the Atlantic Ocean.
-When the reader gets into her narrative, he/she finds himself/herself in the year 1912, where the story begins.
-Only few times we return to elderly Rose to get in touch with her experience; however, the movie ends as it begins.
+In the movie, Titanic, an elderly woman Rose begins the movie by telling a story of her voyage in the Atlantic Ocean.
+When the reader gets into her narrative, he finds himself in the year 1912, where the story begins.
+Only a few times do readers return to the elderly Rose to get in touch with her experience; however, the movie ends as it begins.
 This is called framing technique in which the writer tells a story within a story.

-In Conrad’s novel, Heart of Darkness, there are two narrators; one is the anonymous passenger traveling on a pleasure ship, listening to the story of Marlowe, while the second is Marlowe himself.
-The first narrator, on the behalf of other four passengers, uses first person plural.
+In Conrad’s novel, Heart of Darkness, there are two narrators: (1) the anonymous passenger traveling on a pleasure ship, listening to the story of Marlowe; and (2) Marlowe himself.
+The first narrator, on the behalf of four other passengers, uses the first person plural.
 Marlowe, on the other hand, narrates his story in first person, describing whatever he has seen and experienced.
 This provides a commentary on the entire story, acting as a frame story.

 Function of Frame Story

 This literary technique uses embedded narratives, which provide readers with a context about the main narrative.
 Frame story leads the readers from the first story to the other one.
-This is a sort of guidance, which establishes the context for an embedded narrative, helping the writer to create a context how a narrative needs to be interpreted.
-It also offers multiple perspectives to the readers within a story as well as about the story.
-These multiple perspectives give the readers more information about the characters regarding their feelings, thoughts and motivations.
+This is a sort of guidance, which establishes the context for an embedded narrative, helping the writer to create a context for interpreting a narrative.
+It also offers multiple perspectives to the readers within a story, as well as about the story.
+These multiple perspectives give the readers more information about the characters regarding their feelings, thoughts, and motivations.